Ninja Gaiden 3: Plot

 Back on the Yunagi, Ryu is sent on an operation to Antarctica with Cliff requesting that he should be Ryu's backup.
 After defeating numerous foes there including an evil version of himself called the Epigonos, the Grip of Murder begins to activate.
 Cliff reveals himself as a member of the LOA, along with his grandfather Ashtear Higgins, the Chairman of LOA, who reveals that Cliff is the head of LOA's research and that he has plans for Canna.
 Soon after, Ryu attempts to chase down Cliff and Ashtear, but is left behind when he is knocked off their jet.
-Cliff tells Ryu that he would meet him on the Black Narwhal, a mysterious fleet thought to have been dismantled.
+Cliff tells Ryu that he would meet him on the Black Narwhal, a cloaking submersible aircraft carrier.
 Ryu is picked up by Ken Ishigami from the JSDF and transported to a UN vessel, where he is told that Canna is missing.

 Ryu and Mizuki fly over the Black Narwhal, and Ryu jumps off and proceeds to take down the escort ships before landing on the main ship itself.
 There he faces off with Ashtear and defeats him.
 Ryu learns of his plans for Canna just before killing him and proceeds to search for her inside the ship.
 Eventually he would come face to face with the Regent of the Mask, watching as Canna is fused with the Egg of a God.
 Ryu defeats the Regent and is shocked to see that the man is actually Canna's father, Theodore Higgins, who was thought to be dead.
 Cliff appears and reveals that he killed his brother when he tried to stop his plan, but for the purpose of him dying at Ryu's hand, he brought him back from the dead, and erased his memories, while controlling him through an AI unit in the mask.
 Canna sees this and calls Ryu a murderer, merging with the Egg to become the Goddess, wielding the Dragon Sword as the Black Narwhal sinks into the ocean.